Elisabeth’s Long Absence from Court

 Crown Prince Rudolf was considered extraordinarily talented and intelligent .
 At the age of five he already spoke four languages (German, Hungarian, Czech and French).
 His physical condition was rather sickly and anxious.
 In addition, he was very supportive.

 From the age of 6 he was separated from his sister Gisela and given a male tutor, Count Gondrecourt .
-He was supposed to “toughen” him with military methods .
-He occasionally woke Rudolf with pistol shots and made him exercise for hours in the rain and cold, which made the child sicker and sicker.
+He was supposed to toughen him up using “military methods”.
+He occasionally woke Rudolf with gunshots and made him drill for hours in rain and cold, causing the child to become increasingly ill.
 Eventually Sisi intervened and issued an ultimatum: Gondrecourt had to go or she would leave the court in Vienna.

 Rudolf received a more liberal upbringing from Colonel Latour .
 He recovered his health, received an extensive education, and grew into an educated young man.
 Nevertheless, the deficits of childhood caught up with him again and again and his life came to a tragic end.